bbauska/Coursera-Bootstrap/README.md

 Remember to use <i>sudo</i> on mac and Linux. <b>NOTE:</b> Some students have encountered issues with imagemin-cli not installing its plugins due to issues with global permissions on Mac.
-In that case try
+In that case try:

 ```
 sudo npm install -g imagemin-cli@3.0.0 --unsafe-perm=true --allow-root